thanksmister/Local-Trader-Android/README.md

 A LocalBitcoins account is required to use Local trader.
 To get an account, please register for at [LocalBitcoins.com](https://localbitcoins.com/register/?ch=2hbo]or) use the new mirror site at [LocalBitcoins.net](https://localbitcoins.net/register/?ch=2hbo) for blocked regions.

-If you are not familiar with LocalBitcoins, please visit their [about page](https://localbitcoins.com/about)for additional information.
+If you are not familiar with LocalBitcoins, please visit their [about page](https://localbitcoins.com/about) for additional information.
 Also please read the [getting started guides](https://localbitcoins.com/guides/?ch=2hbo) available on LocalBitcoins to learn how to trade.
 As always, trade responsibly and safely.

 ## FEATURES